rashichopra/selenium_functional_tests/README.md

 Current Features:

-	1. Tests Global Nav, Global Footer, Product Nav, Directory Nav, SEO and 404 on all project pages, prototype done for Sochi.
+	1. Tests Global Nav, Global Footer, Product Nav, Directory Nav, SEO and 404 on all project pages.
-	2. Screenshots utility to take screenshot for all project pages for launch projects
+	2. Screenshots utility to take screenshot for all project pages.
-	3. Detailed Test Results Report with logs & Screenshots for failed tests
+	3. Detailed Test Results Report with logs & Screenshots for failed tests.
-	4. Can test against any ic branch (todo: Authentication)
+	4. Can test against any qa branch.
-	5. Prototype for testing promos
+	5. Prototype for testing promos.
-	6. Selenium Grid Setup
+	6. Selenium Grid Setup.
-	7. Jenkins Setup
+	7. Jenkins Setup.
-	8. Prototype for Search Overlay testing
+	8. Prototype for Search Overlay testing.

 Upcoming: